Skip to content

 Have you ever wondered how a private tour guide feels about guiding a group of people who already know each other well?

-According to Alex Hare, professional photographer and tour leader on our Scotland and the Isle of Skye Landscapes and Photography Tour, it can make the job easier: “When you’re with a group who already know each other, for me, it’s more about fitting into them as a group rather than trying to create that initial group bonding experience.
+According to Alex Hare, professional photographer and tour leader on our Scotland and Isle of Skye 6-day guided tour, it can make the job easier: “When you’re with a group who already know each other, for me, it’s more about fitting into them as a group rather than trying to create that initial group bonding experience.
 It’s nice because there’s usually already a positive vibe, plenty of room for humour, and it makes for a bit of shared storytelling around different people in the group and how they know each other.
 I like it because, for the small period you’re with them, you get to become part of their friendship circle.”

 Seren also enjoys the immediate easy-going atmosphere, especially when she gets to take groups off the beaten track: “The tour becomes more like a day out with friends, where I also get to share my enthusiasm for less well-known heritage and natural landscape sites.”